Updated on January 18, 2023

 These are some approaches suggested by industry leaders to aid in altering attitudes and approaches to technical debt within an engineering team.

-1. Make sure to have buy-in from engineers first and foremost
+1. Prioritize buy-in from engineers

-It’s easy to assume they will support any initiative to tackle it.
-But if an engineering team is not aligned around the importance of addressing technical debt, it has a fundamental cultural problem that its leadership needs to address before ever thinking about pitching the idea of addressing technical debt to other departments and stakeholders.
+If an engineering team is not aligned around the importance of addressing technical debt, it has a fundamental cultural problem that its leadership needs to address before ever thinking about pitching the idea of addressing technical debt to other departments and stakeholders.

 Engineers need to be on board to make any debt initiative matter.
 Making sure they understand the need for such a project, and are in support of its outcomes (even if not everyone relishes the refactoring work that goes into it), will be invaluable once the team gets buy-in from everyone else.